DOS Command Reference

 Command Syntax What it does

-COPY COPY [/A\|/B] source [+ src ...] [dest] [/V] [/Y\|/-Y] Copy files, or join several into one with src1+src2. /A ASCII, /B binary, /V verify, /Y overwrite without asking, /-Y ask first.
+COPY COPY [/A\|/B] source [+ src ...] [dest] [/V] [/Y\|/-Y] Copy files. src1+src2 joins two files into one. /A ASCII, /B binary, /V verify, /Y overwrite with no question, /-Y ask first.

-DIR DIR [path][file] [/P] [/W] [/A[:attrs]] [/O[:order]] [/S] [/B] [/L] List files. /P page, /W wide, /S recurse, /B bare names, /A filter by attribute, /O sort.
-Defaults come from the DIRCMD variable.
+DIR DIR [path][file] [/P] [/W] [/A[:attrs]] [/O[:order]] [/S] [/B] [/L] List the files. /P one page at a time, /W wide, /S include the subdirectories, /B names only, /A select by attribute, /O sort.
+DIR puts the directories first and sorts by name, unless you give a different order. /O:U gives the order on the disk.
+The DIRCMD variable sets the defaults.

 RD / RMDIR RD [drive:]path Remove an empty directory.

-Batch and scripting
+Batch files and scripts

 Command Syntax What it does

 ECHO ECHO [ON\|OFF] / ECHO message / ECHO.
-Print a message, or turn command echo on/off.
-ECHO. prints a blank line.
+Print a message, or set the command echo to on or off.
+ECHO. prints an empty line.

-IF IF [NOT] ERRORLEVEL n cmd / IF [NOT] a==b cmd / IF [NOT] EXIST file cmd Run cmd when a condition holds.
-IF /I compares text case-insensitively.
+IF IF [NOT] ERRORLEVEL n cmd / IF [NOT] a==b cmd / IF [NOT] EXIST file cmd Run cmd when the condition is true.
+IF /I ignores the letter case in a text comparison.

-SHIFT SHIFT [DOWN] Shift the %1 %2 ... batch parameters along.
+SHIFT SHIFT [DOWN] Move the %1 %2 ... batch parameters along by one.

 Environment and shell